 We influence and indeed shape the way we do things at work, but these ways also shape us at the same time.
-We are part of a full circle influence-being influenced which is as obvious as often not understood.
+We are part of a full circle influence-being-influenced which is obvious but often not understood.

 Sugata Mitra, educational researcher, explored this idea in his TED Prize acceptance speech, speaking of the British Empire’s bureaucratic approach to managing the empire, “They engineered a system so robust, that it’s still with us today, continually producing identical people for a machine that no longer exists.”